BrindusaGheorghe/helicopter_escapes/README.md

-# helicopter_escapes
+# Helicopter Escapes

-A small data science project looking at inmates escaping prison by the use of a helicopter // Data used: the Wikipedia page "List of helicopter prison escapes" -> https://en.wikipedia.org/wiki/List_of_helicopter_prison_escapes //
+* This is a small data science project looking at inmates escaping prison by the use of a helicopter.
+* Data used: the Wikipedia page [List of helicopter prison escapes] (https://en.wikipedia.org/wiki/List_of_helicopter_prison_escapes).
-Data analysed using Python 3 in a Jupyter Notebook //
+* I analysed the data using Python3 in a Jupyter Notebook,, and it was the most fun I had in ages!